bdunbar22/Ms-Pacman-vs-Ghost/README.md

 raps onto an execution queue when getMove is called.
 A while loop will pop objects of the the queue while the queue is not empty and there is still time.

-In cases where the object popped of the the queue is a rap then the executeRap function of that rap will be called.
-A non-primitive rap will first perform a goal check, then run a validity check based on its preconditions.
-If needed then sub raps from a task net will be added to the execution queue and the rap will be added back on to the queue after them so it can recheck its goal later.
+In cases where the object popped of the the queue is of the IRap type, the goalCheck function will be called first.
+If the goal hasn't been met then the checkValidity function will be called.

-A primitive rap (which will be an eventual sub rap in our implementation) will also have its executeRap called when it is popped off of the queue.
-The primitive rap will first run its goal check and return true if the goal is satisfied.
-Then it will also run a validity check just like a normal rap.
-The difference for a primitive rap is that if its validity check passes then it will add a command (actionType) to the execution queue instead of raps from a task net.
+If the raps precondition is valid, then the tasknet is pushed onto the queue and the rap is added back on to have its goal checked again in the future.
+The task net of a non-primitive rap will add subraps to the queue.
+The tasknet of a primitive rap will be a MOVE.

-If the object popped off of the queue is an action type, a move is found from the action type and the cycle will exit because a move is the end goal of the function.
+If the object popped off of the queue is a MOVE, the cycle will exit because a move is the end goal of the function.
 (In a more complex game, the execution queue would send the command to hardware and keep going.)

 After analysis of the execution queue results in a move, the getMove function will return with that move.